Hyan18/the-css/README.md

 ## Acknowledgments

-* Cheers Conway for inspiring us to build this beatiful project.
+* Cheers Conway for inspiring us to build this beautiful project.
 * etc

 <p align="center">